Ernst Reinhold von Hofmann: Later career and professorship

 Having returned from Berlin, Hofmann became a lecturer of geology and mineralogy at his alma mater, Dorpat University, in 1833.
 He also headed the department of the subject, following the resignation of Moritz von Engelhardt due to illness in 1835.
 He became a Master of Philosophy in 1837, with his dissertation "Geognostische Beobachtungen auf einer Reis von Dorpat bis Abo" (Geognostic observations on a trip from Dorpat to Abo).
-He left Dorpat that year and headed to the University of Kyiv, where he taught for five years.
-He also conducted studies in Kyiv and the surrounding area.
+He left Dorpat that year and headed to the University of Kiev, where he taught for five years.
+He also conducted studies in Kiev and the surrounding area.
 He became a member of the Corps of Mining Engineers in 1842.
 In 1843, he conducted studies in Eastern Siberia and researched the gold-bearing placer deposits and collected information on its geology, vegetation, fauna, and ethnography.
 He wrote a work on his findings in 1847.
 In 1844, he conducted research around the Kemijoki.
 In 1845, he became a professor at Saint Petersburg State University, a position he held until 1863.

 The latter part of his career was spent mainly researching the Ural region.
 In 1847, he led a Russian Geographical Society expedition to the Northern Urals.
 He won the first-ever Constantine Medal in 1849 as a result of the expedition.
 From 1853 until 1859 he travelled to the Middle Urals every summer.
-He created maps and recorded geological details of different areas in the region.
+He created maps and recorded geological details of different areas in the region, for example, in 1857, during an expedition, he surveyed Mountain Kachkanar.
 He also wrote many works about his findings in the resulting years.
 In 1861, he became the director of the Imperial Mineralogical Society and served the position until 1865.
 In 1869, he became lieutenant general of the Corps of Mining Engineers.

 He died on 23 May 1871, at the age of 70.
 Hofmann Island is claimed to be named after him.